paboAYUSHI/90daysOfCODE/README.md

   ## RECURSION
      recursion is basically when a function calls itself directly or indirectly a number of times until unless a condition is satisfied.
+  ## what is difference between recursion and back tracking
+      Backtracking is when the algorithm makes an opportunistic decision.

   ## Arrays
      array is a linear data structure which stores items of same data type.